wayp123/Ux_Device_HID_Bidir/README.md

 STM32 project that can send and receive 3 bytes via joystick HID using NUCLEO-F767ZI  board, AZURE USBX, STM32CubeIDE and a PC.

-STM32 Ux_Device_Hid project that was a Mouse Hid using B1 (button1 on dev board) was transformed into Ux_Device_Hid_Bidir, still using B1 to send test data, but now set as a joystick to work with USB2550HidTest c# PC app.
+STM32 Ux_Device_Hid project that was a Mouse Hid using B1 (button1 on dev board) was transformed into Ux_Device_Hid_Bidir, still using B1 (blue) to send test data, but now set as a joystick to work with USB2550HidTest c# PC app.
 The app shows received data, and sends data via its Button1, which is reflected back to the app.
-If press send button too quickly can crash board, just reset (there is no send complete event yet) The main app file is ux_device_mouse.c
+If press send button too quickly can crash board, just reset (B2 black) (there is no send complete event yet in c#) The main app file is ux_device_mouse.c

 some Help to transform the app came from https://en-support.renesas.com/knowledgeBase/18553243